-Genetics is the study of genes and their action.
-Genetics knowledge and methodology impact on our understanding of the fundamental mechanisms of life in all living organisms, which in turn help with the diagnosis and treatment of human diseases; crime and forensics; and ecology and conservation.
+Genetics knowledge and methodology affect our understanding of the fundamental mechanisms of life in all living organisms, which in turn help with the diagnosis and treatment of human diseases, crime and forensics, and ecology and conservation.

 You can take Genetics as an MSci, which includes an additional placement year, between the third and final years of the degree.
 This is normally spent doing research in industry or some other organisation such as a research institute in the UK or overseas.